GroundB/RepeatDefeaters/README.md

 - `publish_mode`: (values: `'symlink'` (default), `'copy'`) The file publishing method from the intermediate results folders (see [Table of publish modes](https://www.nextflow.io/docs/latest/process.html#publishdir)).

-- `protein reference`: Default is the SwissProt + other sequences database.
+- `protein reference`: Default is the SwissProt database.
+Additional references can be added using the params.yml file.
 - `transposon_keywords`: Default path is `<workflow_dir>/assets/pfam_te_domain_keywords.txt`.
+It contains a list of regular expressions to identify proteins with TE domains.
+This file should not include empty lines, including newlines at the end of a file.
+- `transposon_blacklist`: Default path is `<workflow_dir>/assets/te_domain_keyword_blacklist.txt`.
+It contains a list of regular expressions of protein names to exclude.
 This file should not include empty lines, including newlines at the end of a file.
 - `pfam_proteins_with_te_domain_list`: Default is unset.
 When set this skips the `PFAM_TRANSPOSIBLE_ELEMENT_SEARCH` process, and uses the Pfam protein sequence ids provided in this list.
 A list of sequence